Jasper

 What and Why

-The largest of the Canadian Rock Mountain Parks, Jasper National Park is famous for its spectacular ice fields scattered around spectacularly scenic mountains, gorges, waterfalls and lakes.
-The park is also renowned for being home to large varieties of wild animals, including elk, caribou, moose, lynx, beaver, marten, grizzly bear, coyote and wolverine.
+The largest of the Canadian Rocky Mountain Parks, Jasper National Park is famous for its spectacular ice fields scattered around spectacularly scenic mountains, gorges, waterfalls and lakes.
+Jasper’s landscapes emphasise scale and remoteness.
+Massive mountain ranges, extensive forests, and large river systems create habitats for wildlife and opportunities for outdoor exploration.
+The park is also renowned for being home to large varieties of wildlife, including elk, caribou, moose, lynx, beaver, marten, grizzly bear, coyote and wolverine.

 Toponymy